 About 25 percent of all car accidents in America are siding impact car accidents.
 A side impact car accident happens when one car moving forward or backward strikes the side of another moving vehicle.
 The consequences of side impact car accidents can be devastating; outside of head on collisions, side impact car accidents account for the most vehicle related deaths.

 The combination of the regularity and severity of side impact car accidents make such accidents one of the larger problems occurring on American roadways.
 Side impact car accidents usually cause severe damage or injury to drivers or passengers being struck.
 This can make being involved in a side impact car accident particularly difficult for the struck party.
 If you or a loved one were injured or amassed damages as a result of a side impact car accident, it may be time to take legal action.
-You should consider a qualified Allegheny County car accident attorney to discuss the best way to move forward.
-Stewart, Murray and Associates (SMA) Law Group have the experience and willingness to pursue claims aggressively that earns them the right to represent numerous clients across Western Pennsylvania.
+You should consider a qualified car accident attorney to discuss the best way to move forward.
+SMT Legal have the experience and willingness to pursue claims aggressively that earns them the right to represent numerous clients across Western Pennsylvania.

 Causes and Consequences of a Side Impact Car Accident